mavlink/rfcs/text/gnss-integrity-report.md

 Compared with standard high-frequency navigation data, the combined `GNSS_INTEGRITY` and `GNSS_BANDS` messages require less than one-third of the bandwidth of a basic 5 Hz `GPS_RAW_INT` stream, and only about one-fifth of that required by the fully extended version.

-Compared with the original `GNSS_INTEGRITY` message, the proposed split-message architecture, transmitted at 1 Hz, increases bandwidth usage by only 37 bytes/sec.
+Compared with the original `GNSS_INTEGRITY` message, the proposed split-message architecture transmitted at 1 Hz increases bandwidth usage by only **37 bytes/sec**.
 This additional overhead is modest compared with existing MAVLink traffic, representing less than one-fifth of the bandwidth required by a standard 5 Hz `GPS_RAW_INT` stream while providing more detailed GNSS resilience and per-band interference diagnostics than the original single-message design.

+However, real receivers may expose more than three frequency bands, and the number of reported bands is dynamic.
+Depending on the receiver implementation and the surrounding RF environment, this number may be greater than three or even zero.
+In this context, the array-based approach has two limitations that must be taken into account:

+1. If fewer than `GNSS_MAX_BANDS` bands are reported, or even none at all, the unused array entries still occupy space in the payload.
+For example, if `GNSS_MAX_BANDS` is set to 8 but only 3 bands are reported, the remaining five entries are transmitted using invalid values, resulting in a bandwidth of **62 bytes/sec** instead of **32 bytes/sec**.
+In this case, transmitting three individual single-band messages (**57 bytes/sec**) would actually be more efficient, as the unused array elements introduce **30 bytes/sec** of unnecessary bandwidth overhead.
+   When no frequency bands are reported, unused array elements could be initialized to zero so that [MAVLink 2 payload truncation](https://mavlink.io/en/guide/serialization.html#payload_truncation) can truncate empty bytes at the end of the serialized message payload (except for the first byte).
+This optimization applies only to trailing zero bytes and therefore cannot eliminate unused array entries that precede populated fields.
+2. Defining a fixed `GNSS_MAX_BANDS` also limits the maximum number of center frequencies that can be reported in a single message.

+Given these limitations and the dynamic nature of the per-band information reported by receivers, selecting an appropriate value for `GNSS_MAX_BANDS` is therefore a key design decision if the array-based approach is adopted.

 ## DroneCAN standardization